Due to required maintenance, please use the rear entrance to visit exhibit halls. Shuttle service is available.

-The 2021-22 artist-in-residence is Jason Baerg, an artist, curator, designer, educator and registered member of the Métis Nations of Ontario.
+Jason Baerg is an artist, curator, designer, educator and registered member of the Métis Nations of Ontario.
 His relationship with the Ontario Science Centre began in 2021, when he served as our Artist-in-Residence.

 An innovative visual artist, Baerg uses digital interventions within more traditional mediums, such as drawing and painting.
 His work has been featured by the Royal Melbourne Institution of Technology in Melbourne, Australia; the Digital Dome at the Institute of the American Indian Arts in Santa Fe, New Mexico, USA; as well as at Indigenous Fashion Week in Toronto.